chetanbg1/cbgwork1/README.md

 MetaSpace
 	Due to the above problems, PermGen has been completely removed in Java 8.
 In the place of PermGen, a new feature called Meta Space has been introduced.
 MetaSpace grows automatically by default.
 Here, the garbage collection is 	automatically triggered when the class metadata usage reaches its maximum metaspace size.

-How subString work in java or how substring creates memory liek in java
+How subString work in java or how substring creates memory lick in java
-	String is hava is sequence of charactors, represented by array of charactors char value [] = array of charactors int count - total charactors int offset - starting point, that is index =0
+	String is a sequence of charactors, represented by array of charactors char value [] = array of charactors int count - total charactors int offset - starting point, that is index =0